RepGraphics/euphoria-paste/README.md

 Objectives:

-* Alter UI for accessibility.
+* Alter UI for accessibility ✅
 * UI changes for Mobile.
-* Performance Upgrades.
+* Performance Upgrades ✅
 * Easier Brand Configuration.
+* Upgraded to use ES Modules ✅
+* Migrated from Winston to Pino ✅

 ## Tested Browsers